8 Tips to Prepare for Freshman Orientation

 3. Review the course catalog

 Some orientation programs include registering for classes and meeting with an academic advisor.
 Before orientation, take a look at the course catalog and write down the classes you want to take, plus any questions you might have about degree requirements or your academic plan.
 Make sure you know how to contact your advisor after orientation ends, as you might think of more questions later.
-Don’t forget to check which classes are being held virtually and which classes are being held in person when reviewing the course catalog – and when eventually creating your schedule.
+Don’t forget to check which classes are being held online and which classes are being held in person when reviewing the course catalog – and when eventually creating your schedule.

 4. Stick to the program